This training in the form of a LibGuide is divided into a number of tabs. Go through the tabs one by one, from left to right and from top to bottom.

 What can and what can't the library offer?

 You can always find information and it's everywhere, on the internet for example.
 But a lot of scientific literature is not freely available online.
-The Library has a large annual budget for books and journal subscriptions.
-Both digitally and in print.
-If you're using the library's databases it's much more likely that you will have access to the literature you have found.
+The Library has an annual budget for books and journal subscriptions.
+By using the library's databases you get access to databases, resource collections, and other digital materials licensed by the university library.
+The library also offers help in your search for freely accessible literature.

 It's also possible that your literature won't be available in Utrecht, we can't buy everything and we make some tough selections.
 However you are welcome to suggest titles for us to purchase by filling out this form.